xwp/pantheon-documentation/source/docs/articles/wordpress/configuring-wp-config-php.md

 ####Where can I find examples of Pantheon wp.config.php?
 You can view examples at the [pantheon-settings-examples repo](https://github.com/pantheon-systems/pantheon-settings-examples).

-#### Are table prefixes supported?

-For information about table prefixes on Pantheon, see [this](/docs/articles/sites/migrate/importing-an-existing-site/#importing-an-existing-site#table-prefixes) article.

 ## Troubleshooting
 #### Request to a Remote API Does Not Return Expected Response